adrolli/dotfiles/README.md

 # adrolli's dotfiles

-I am a web developer preferably working with Laravel and the TALL-Stack using a MacBook Pro 16 running on MacOS Ventura.
+I am a digital nomad web developer preferably working with Laravel and the TALL-Stack using a mobile-optimized setup

-My setup is optimized for mobile productivity.
-I use an iPad Pro as second screen, a Twelve South Curve Flex desktop stand, a Twelve South Hover Bar Duo for the iPad, and the Apple Magic Keyboard and Mouse.
-All these things fit in my Osprey Backpack.
+- a MacBook Pro 16 M1 running on MacOS Ventura
+- an iPad Pro, mostly as second screen
+- a Twelve South Curve Flex desktop stand
+- a Twelve South Hover Bar Duo for the iPad
+- the Apple Magic Keyboard and Mouse
+- Apple AirPods
+- the iPhone Pro 14
+- and an Apple Watch 8

+all these things fit in my Osprey Backpack.

 ## Dotfiles?